hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intermediate/index.md

 - Review the networking components in main.tf in the **hashicat-aws** project
 - Review main.tf in the **hashicat-modular-aws** project
-- Go to Terraform Cloud and review the new workspaces for the hashicat application
+- Go to HCP Terraform and review the new workspaces for the hashicat application

 ???
 First take a look at the hashicat-aws project.
 This is the full application that we will use in this lab.
 Review the networking components that are required for this web application - VPC, subnet, security group, routing table, external ip, etc. Even though these components aren't complex, we want to be able to reuse them for other applications so we are going to create a networking module.

 Review the **main.tf in the hashicat-module-aws** project.
-Both of these projects have been added to your Terraform Cloud organization.
+Both of these projects have been added to your HCP Terraform organization.